solaeus/dust/README.md

 `foo` and `bar` as well as the `42` value.
 2-bit fields tell the VM whether each index represents a register, constant or encoded value.
 The `i32` type is encoded in a 4-bit field so the VM knows how to interpret the operands.
-There is no need to use a separate instruction to load the constant, the constants table is only used strings or scalars with more than 16 significant bits.
-This is a simple example but there are many micro-optimizations in the instruction set that are only possible due to the 64-bit width.
+There is no need to use a separate instruction to load the constant, the constants table is only used for strings or scalars with more than 16 significant bits.
+This is a simple example but there are many optimizations in the instruction set that are only possible due to the 64-bit width.

 As far as the author is aware, no other language uses a 64-bit packed instruction format.
-For 64-bit platforms this is a natural choice but even on 32-bit platforms the benefits of wider instructions are significant enough to justify the increase in size; the decreased cache performance is mitigated by the fact that fewer instructions are needed to perform the same operation.
-In other words, the increase in instruction size is more than offset by the decrease in instruction count.
+For 64-bit platforms this is a natural choice but even on 32-bit platforms the width is justified; the decreased cache performance is mitigated by the fact that fewer instructions are needed to perform the same operation.
+In other words, the increase in instruction size and complexity of decoding more fields is more than offset by the decrease in instruction count.

 ## Inspiration